Eddie Battye

-Edward "Eddie" Battye (born 30 December 1991) is an English rugby league footballer who plays as a for Hunslet RLFC.
+Edward "Eddie" Battye (born 30 December 1991) is an English rugby league footballer who plays as a for Hunslet.

 He has previously played for the Sheffield Eagles over three separate spells in the Championship, the Villeneuve Leopards in the Elite One Championship and the London Broncos in the Championship and the Super League.
 Battye has also spent time on loan from the Broncos at Wakefield in the Super League.

 Background

 Battye was born in England.
 He was brought up on a buffalo farm in Penistone, South Yorkshire.

 Career

 Sheffield Eagles

 Battye played junior rugby league for Hillsborough Hawks and signed with the Sheffield Eagles and made his Championship debut in 2011.

 After a spell in France playing for Villeneuve Leopards he returned to the Eagles and became a regular, featuring in their Championship winning team in 2013.
 He joined London Broncos in 2016.

 In 2017, Battye was kept out of rugby league for four months due to a knee injury.